 This showstopper of a roast is actually very easy to make.
 Look for a center-cut piece of tenderloin with an even thickness so it cooks properly.
 Simply sear and roast it to medium-rare, then enjoy the compliments that are guaranteed to follow.

 Heat a large ovenproof skillet over medium-high heat.
 Pat the beef dry and season all over with salt and a generous amount of pepper.
 Add the oil to the skillet and heat until shimmering.
-Add 1 tablespoon butter and swirl to melt.
+Add 1 tablespoon of the butter and swirl to melt.
 Add the beef and sear until mahogany brown on all sides, about 8 minutes total.

 Transfer the skillet to the oven.
-Roast until an instant-read thermometer inserted in the center registers 125 degrees F. for medium-rare, about 25 minutes.
+Roast until an instant-read thermometer inserted in the center registers 125 degrees F for medium-rare, about 25 minutes.

-When the beef is ready, transfer it to a cutting board, tent very loosely with aluminum foil, and let rest for 10 to 15 minutes.
+When the beef is ready, transfer to a cutting board, tent very loosely with aluminum foil, and let rest for 10 to 15 minutes.

-Slice the beef across the grain crosswise, arrange on a platter, and serve with the mushroom ragout.
+Slice the beef across the grain crosswise, arrange on a platter and serve with the mushroom ragout.